 7. What's next?

-As the winning bidder, you will be given your part of the contract plus a copy of the ‘notices’ and ‘general conditions of sale’ which contain the auctioneer’s standard terms of sale.
+As the winning bidder at a property auction, you will be given your part of the contract plus a copy of the ‘notices’ and ‘general conditions of sale’ which contain the auctioneer’s standard terms of sale.

 The special conditions of sale are contractual terms that are specific to each lot offered.
 These are not printed in the catalogue but will be attached to the contract.
 Your part of the contract should be passed to your solicitor.
 The auctioneer will retain the part that you have signed to send to the vendor's solicitor.
 Completion will usually take place 20 working days later (or as varied by the special conditions of sale) under the supervision of your solicitor.

 Please do not leave the auction room without taking your signed contract as the property is at your insurable risk from this point forward.
 You must also ensure that you arrange your building insurance immediately after the sale.